gymmyp1/EPA_App/README.md

 I have created a Wiki page to test using Xcode and get your app on an Apple Device :)

 # Dependencies
-There's also a wiki page for dependencies for Mac and Windows.
+There's also a wiki page for dependencies for Mac and Linux.